codeOfRobin/doro/README.md

 ![ Obligatory post from NSHipster: http://nshipster.com/nsnotification-and-nsnotificationcenter ](https://i.imgur.com/a/80nxz)
 https://i.imgur.com/a/80nxz because sometimes github READMEs suck at loading images

-Pomodoros depend on user input to work properly (There's no way to know if your user's dozing off when (s)he's supposed to be working or Programming hard during a break period.
+Pomodoros depend on user input to work properly (There's no way to know if your user's dozing off when he/she's supposed to be working or Programming hard during a break period.
 So, a Pomodoro can exist in the following states:

 - **HasntStarted** - an init state before the user starts a session
 - **Work** - during a work period